isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 dummy sh ix = toℕ (to (shape-fin sh) ix)
 ```

-Now, for any arbitrary `def:Shape`, perhaps the one from @fig:weird above, whose
+Now, for any arbitrary `type:Shape`, we can give a proof of memoization to Agda,
-definition you will recall as:
+and ask it to *build* us the relevant trie.
+For example, let's look again at the
+`type:Shape` for @fig:weird above:

 ```agda
 weird⅋ : Shape